2nd International Workshop on Artificial Intelligence for Autonomous computing Systems (AI4AS 2024)

 However, there are still several challenges to face for researchers and practitioners aiming to take advantage of these methodologies and incorporate them in their systems.
 Fundamental issues towards the applicability of AI and ML techniques across diverse domains must be investigated, especially as regards the accuracy, robustness, explainability, safety, security, performance and sustainability of AI-driven autonomous computing systems.

 In this workshop, we solicit high quality contributions that fit with the overarching theme of AI and ML meeting autonomous computing systems.
+We invite submissions of original research papers, as well as vision papers and experience reports.

 Topics